Oxygen depletion compared to carbon dioxide emissions.

 Multiple that number by 3.51 kg of oxygen burned per kilogram of fuel as given by Wikipedia, the greatest encyclopedia ever, and we get = 1.6919e13 kilograms of oxygen burned per year.

-Dividing that number by 1e12 = 16.919 gigatonnes of oxygen burned per year.
+Dividing that number by 1e12 = 16.919 gigatonnes of oxygen burned by oil per year.

 Total oxygen burned by fossil fuels per year.